ILC Dover: Space suits

 Since the beginning of the Apollo Program, ILC has been the designer and producer of the space suit pressure garment for NASA.
-Throughout Apollo, Skylab, Space Shuttle, and Space Station missions, the space suit has been required to protect astronauts from hazards faced in earth's orbit and on the surface of the moon.
+Throughout Apollo, Skylab, Space Shuttle, and Space Station missions, the space suit has been used to protect astronauts from hazards faced in Earth's orbit and on the surface of the Moon.
 These hazards include the vacuum environment of space, temperature extremes ranging from -250 degrees Fahrenheit to 250 degrees Fahrenheit, the impact of micrometeoroids and orbital debris, and lunar dust.
-Above the 63,000 foot threshold, spacesuits are needed to supply oxygen and to provide a pressurized environment around the body to keep body fluids in a liquid state.
+Above 63,000-foot, spacesuits are needed to supply oxygen and to provide a pressurized environment around the body to keep body fluids in a liquid state.

 Apollo and Skylab

 ILC began delivering spacesuits for the Apollo program in 1966.
 Initial deliveries of suits did not perform well in tests and NASA initially cancelled its contract with ILC and Hamilton Standard.
-NASA relaunched the program to develop a spacesuit for the Apollo program experimenting at first with hard suits.
-ILC and Hamilton Standard submitted competing designs this time with ILC winning the sole contract based on its flexible, close-fitting design which featured water cooled undergarment, a blue inner pressurized layer, and covered in a white nylon layer to protect the suits from rocks.
-Hamilton received a separate contract for the life support backpack unit.
-ILC was further challenged after the Apollo 1 fire to remove all flammable material from space suits.
+NASA relaunched the program to develop a spacesuit for the Apollo program, experimenting at first with hard suits.
+ILC and Hamilton Standard submitted competing designs this time; ILC won the sole contract based on its flexible, close-fitting design with a water-cooled undergarment, a blue inner pressurized layer, and an outer white nylon layer to protect the suits from rocks.
+Hamilton received a separate contract for the life-support backpack unit.
+ILC was told after the Apollo 1 fire to remove all flammable material from space suits.
 After a nationwide search, ILC settled on beta cloth, a fireproof silica fiber cloth.
-Apollo spacesuits were custom-made for each of the astronauts in the program, and for each of the twelve crewed flights carried out, ILC produced fifteen suits.
+Apollo spacesuits were custom-made for each of the astronauts in the program, and for each of the 12 crewed flights carried out, ILC produced 15 suits.
 Three suits were made for each of the three astronauts comprising the crew (one suit for flight, one for training, one for back-up) and two suits were made for each of the three back-up crew members (one suit for flight and one for training).
 Twenty extra-vehicular activities (EVAs) were performed during the Apollo program, and ten were performed during Skylab.
 The Apollo suits were used for a total of 160 hours on the lunar surface.

-Shuttle
+Space Shuttle

-The space suit used for EVA during shuttle missions is the Extravehicular Mobility Unit (EMU), which has two parts: the space suit assembly (SSA), manufactured by ILC, and the life support system (LSS), manufactured by Hamilton Sundstrand (previously Hamilton Standard).
+The space suit used for EVA during Space Shuttle missions is the Extravehicular Mobility Unit (EMU), which has two parts: the space suit assembly (SSA), manufactured by ILC, and the life support system (LSS), manufactured by Hamilton Sundstrand (previously Hamilton Standard).
 The SSA is made of individual components which are assembled to fit each astronaut.
 Since the first shuttle EVA in 1983, 216 U.S. astronauts have performed a total of 74 shuttle EVAs, combining for greater than 470 hours in space.